 The primary goal of both IVF and IUI is fertilization.
-Consuming Maca roots can help aid this process and increase your chances of getting pregnant by balancing the hormones and increasing sperm production.
+Consuming Maca roots may help aid this process and increase your chances of getting pregnant by balancing the hormones and increasing sperm production.

 When Should You Take Maca Roots?

 It is suggested to take 4 pills every day, for at least 3 months prior for avail its natural benefits.
-For fertility treatments, you can take 2 or 4 Maca supplements every day prior to seven days after the start of the treatment.
+For fertility treatments, you may take 2 or 4 Maca supplements every day prior to seven days after the start of the treatment.
 And continue to take it throughout the course, if suggested otherwise by your doctor.
-You can stop the consumption of Maca during pregnancy.
+You may stop the consumption of Maca during pregnancy.

 A dosage of 500-3000 mg per day is suggested for desired results and is best taken before 3 pm.